Chris Taylor Player Props: Dodgers vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.4 K/9, the sixth-best in MLB.
+- The pitching staff for the White Sox has a collective 9.4 K/9, the sixth-best in the league.

-- The White Sox have the 24th-ranked team ERA among all MLB pitching staffs (4.59).
+- The White Sox have a 4.59 team ERA that ranks 23rd across all MLB pitching staffs.

-- In his most recent appearance on Thursday against the New York Yankees, the right-hander tossed 5 2/3 innings, allowing three earned runs while surrendering six hits.
+- In his last appearance on Saturday against the Miami Marlins, the right-hander went six innings, allowing one earned run while surrendering four hits.

-- In 11 games this season, the 32-year-old has a 4.19 ERA and 7.4 strikeouts per nine innings, while allowing a batting average of .249 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.